norwegianredcross/VippsLoginLib/README.md

 - Custom components styled using Red Cross design tokens
 - Minimal hardcoded values - most styling comes from design tokens

+### Recent Updates
+- **Component Renaming (March 2025)**:
+  - Renamed `FormCard` component to `OktaWidget` to better reflect its purpose as an alternative login widget
+  - Renamed `LoginCard` component to `HelpCard` to better represent its function as a help and information card
+  - Updated all imports and references throughout the codebase

 ### Future Improvements
 - Create more reusable components for common patterns
 - Further refine responsive behavior using Digdir responsive utilities
 - Add TypeScript interfaces for custom components
+- Enhance the OktaWidget component with actual Okta integration

 ## Running the Project
 ```